-The Company has maintained a good record in workplace health and safety.
-To ensure that this remains the case, the Company has started a process to refresh its processes for managing workplace health and safety risks.
-The focus of this refresh is to ensure that workplace health and safety risks are managed in an active way.
-Local managers will be empowered to monitor and manage risks at their workplaces, ensuring that risks are identified, assessed and managed proactively and not only in response to an incident.
+The Company is well-advanced in refreshing its processes for managing workplace health and safety risks in an active way.
+Local managers have been empowered to monitor and manage risks at their workplaces, ensuring that risks are identified, assessed and managed proactively and not only in response to an incident.
 Training has been provided to managers to help them to identify and mitigate risks associated with mental health, which is an area of growing significance in entertainment businesses.
-The processes for assessing the risks associated with on-air content will also be reviewed and refreshed over the next year.
+Following an external legal review of our workplace health and safety policies and procedures during the 2018 financial year, we are planning an audit of those policies and procedures against the applicable Australian standards in 2019.

-The Board receives regular reports on the Company's management of workplace health and safety risks, as well as briefings on the responsibility of directors and officers in relation to these matters.
+The Board receives regular reports on SCA's management about workplace health and safety risks, as well as briefings on the responsibility of directors and officers in relation to these matters.